rutujapalatkar27/time_savers/README.md

 $ curl "https://awscli.amazonaws.com/AWSCLIV2.pkg" -o "AWSCLIV2.pkg"
 $ sudo installer -pkg AWSCLIV2.pkg -target /

-2. open aws credentials file and update your programmatic access credentials
+2. You will need to have AWS API credentials configured.
+You can use ~/.aws/crdentials file

 $ vi ~/.aws/credentials